The ROAMies Podcast

 · Headaches will be consistent as a result of the aircraft’s pressure and loud noises

 A general rule of thumb to keep in mind before any long trip is the 1:1 ratio: Allow yourself one day to recover for every hour of time difference that you experience.
 Some people find that they recover from jet lag more easily when traveling west instead of east (or vice versa).
-A U.S. Centers for Disease Prevention and Control (CDC) study suggests that recovering from jet lag naturally after traveling west requires a number of days equal to half the time zones crossed.
+A U.S. Centers for Disease Prevention and Control (CDC) study suggests that recovering from jet lag naturally after traveling west requires some days equal to half the time zones crossed.
 That means flying west from JFK (Eastern Time Zone) to Bangkok will take the average traveler around six days in Thailand to completely beat jet lag.

 Before You Go

 Some travelers like to exercise right before they go to the airport.
 (This can actually help you sleep better on the plane.)
-Once you’re at the airport, avoid the escalators and moving sidewalks.
-Instead, walk and take the stairs on the way to your check-in area and gate connections.
+Once you’re at the airport, avoid the

 http://paypal.me/TheROAMies